QClash: Marcus Ashcroft Medal

 Current Gold Coast player Touk Miller holds the record for the most Marcus Ashcroft Medals (4).

 The Marcus Ashcroft Medal is awarded to the player adjudged best on field during the QClash.
 It is named after triple Brisbane Lions AFL premiership player Marcus Ashcroft, who played junior football on the Gold Coast for Surfers Paradise and Southport.
-Ashcroft also held administrative roles at both the Lions and the Suns post-playing career.
+Ashcroft also held administrative roles at both the Lions and the Suns during his post-playing career.